indutny/sticky-session/README.md

 Sticky-sessions module is balancing requests using their IP address.
 Thus client will always connect to same worker server, and socket.io will work as expected, but on multiple processes!

+A deeper, step-by-step explanation on how this works can be found in [`elad/node-cluster-socket.io`](https://github.com/elad/node-cluster-socket.io)

 #### LICENSE